d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-watson.md

 ```

 Now let's take a look at the [**attention weights**].
-Here testing inputs are queries while training inputs are keys.
+Here validation inputs are queries while training inputs are keys.
 Since both inputs are sorted,
 we can see that the closer the query-key pair is,
 the higher attention weight is in the attention pooling.